warthog618/config/README.md

 - Create a Config to provide type conversions for values from the getter
 - Read configuration from the Config

-A minimal setup to access configuration from POSIX style command line flags might look like:
+A minimal setup to access configuration from POSIX/GNU style command line flags might look like:

 ```go
     flags, _ = pflag.New()